top of page

 Retired Professor of Worldview and Culture, Southern Baptist Theological Seminary

 "[Reintroducing Jesus] offers a cleverly fresh introduction, or reintroduction, of Jesus through knocking down misconceptions that are often based upon false projections...
 It explores the identity of Jesus and how we can know this using both biblical and extra-biblical considerations.
 Winsomely and creatively, it dials in to who Jesus really was, and is, in ways that are illustrious, humorous, and at once, serious.
-The book is interesting and thought provoking for the non-religious, the curious, as well as the studious."
+The book is interesting and thought-provoking for the non-religious, the curious, as well as the studious."

 Dr. Corey Miller